 The intensity and severity of a teen’s difficult emotions and behaviors, as well as how long they last, are important clues for how to tell if a teenager is depressed.
 Understanding the range of depression symptoms in teens can help parents and other mentors and caregivers recognize when an adolescent is suffering.

 Teen depression is a serious mental health condition that threatens a young person’s safety and well-being, as well as their future.
 The emotional pain a depressed teen undergoes can lead to substance abuse, self-harm, eating disorders, and suicide attempts.

 Moreover, depression is not something you can “snap out of” or white-knuckle through.
 Most adolescents with depression don’t get better on their own.
 Sustainable healing requires long-term treatment to address the underlying causes and symptoms of depression in teens.
-Without treatment, the effects of teenage depression in later life can include an impaired ability to work, attend college, or build authentic relationships with others.
+Without treatment, the effects of teenage depression can interfere with relationships and school performance, and lead to an impaired ability to work, attend college, or build authentic connections with others.

 What Are The Causes of Depression in Teens?

 Why are teens so depressed these days?
 There’s no doubt that external circumstances are contributing to a sense of hopelessness and stress among this age group.
 They are coming of age in a world fraught with social, political, economic, and environmental problems, many of which seem insurmountable.
 Furthermore, research continues to show that the effects of social media are undermining young people’s mental health.
 Device overuse, particularly spending hours scrolling through social media, is directly associated with increased signs of depression in teens.